 November 13, 2020

-China, UX research and user tests
+UX in China: how to leverage cultural difference through UX research and user tests

 Our testing platform is now fully available in simplified Chinese for users.
 This new feature strengthens our user research expertise in China and Hong Kong.
 And for this article, I invite you on a journey to the other country of UX.